Davphla/Face-Editing-Tool/README.md

 ## Introduction

-This is a simple tool for censoring faces in images.
+This is a simple tool for applying filter on faces in images.
 It is written in Python and uses facenet for Face Detection, PIL for image I/O, and our own mosaic function.

 ## How to Use